 Simon Fox: chief executive of Trinity Mirror

 Underlying pre-tax profits at the national and regional newspaper publisher hit £101.3m after "tight cost management" and investment in its digital products.

 Revenues across the group continue to fall, down 6% year on year to £663.8 million, but a transition is underway.
 Over the past five years Trinity Mirror’s advertising revenues have shifted from representing 48% of total revenue in 2008 to 40% in 2013, at £263 million.
 Circulation's contribution to total revenues has increased from 39% in 2008 to 43% in 2013.

-However, there is no escaping how much smaller the business is today, despite still employing 4,758 staff. group revenues have dropped by a quarter from with £882 million five years ago, to £664 million in 2013.
+However, there is no escaping how much smaller the business is today, despite still employing 4,758 staff.
+Group revenues have dropped by a quarter from £882 million five years ago, to £664 million in 2013.